elmika/book-quotes/README.md

 ### Read through a large file

-We read the complete book "Histoires Extraordinaires", and print it on screen.
+We read the complete book "Histoires Extraordinaires", extract each word, and print it on screen.

 To execute, run: